What To Do When You Can’t Sleep: 21 Science-Backed Tips

 For example, if you normally go to bed at 2 a.m. and wake up at 10 a.m (hey, we’ve all been there), you should start by sleeping at 1:45 a.m, then 1:30 a.m, and so on, until you reach your desired bedtime.

-If you’re struggling with what to do when you can’t sleep, it might be time to go see a sleep specialist.
-Sleep specialists If you’re struggling with what to do when you can’t sleep, it might be time to go see a sleep specialist about your sleep problem.
+If you’re struggling with sleep issues, it might be time to go see a sleep specialist about your sleep problem.
 Sleep specialists are trained to evaluate you to look for deeper conditions like a sleep disorder, and can provide you with more in-depth information that’s specific to your personal needs.

 Being tired but unable to sleep is an extremely frustrating situation.
 While you’re up restless at night, it can feel even more difficult to wake up the next morning.
 Whether it’s a one-time thing or you’re consistently up counting sheep, we hope this guide can help you figure out what to do when you can’t sleep, and give you some tips for how to fall asleep.